Trump's EPA will stop regulating greenhouse gases, setting up a legal fight

 The EPA's limits on greenhouse gas emissions from cars and trucks have been central to the agency's years-long push to make the U.S. auto industry sell less-polluting vehicles.
 Under the Biden administration, the standards became more ambitious than ever, setting limits so low that in order to meet them, the White House expected automakers would make electric vehicles up to 56% of their sales by 2032.

-The Trump administration is now poised to entirely eliminate those restrictions.
-That's part of a multi-pronged rollback of policies meant to support EVs.
+The Trump administration has now entirely eliminated those restrictions on climate pollution from vehicles.
+That's part of a multipronged rollback of policies meant to support EVs.
 The administration has also blocked California's longstanding ability to set its own vehicle rules and made federal fuel economy rules less stringent.
 Meanwhile, Congress has eliminated penalties for noncompliance with those fuel economy rules, essentially giving automakers free rein to focus on large, less-efficient gas and diesel vehicles.
 Because big, gas-guzzling trucks are very profitable, that's been a boost to automakers' bottom lines, partially offsetting the higher costs from tariffs.

 The EPA's greenhouse gas limits for cars benefited all-electric automakers like Tesla and Rivian, but traditional automakers argued that the Biden-era rules were out of step with market realities.
 Even with the consumer tax credit and other incentives, EVs made up around 10% of new car sales in 2024, and growth of EVs had flagged as mainstream buyers were slow to embrace them.
 Sales were nowhere near on track to hit the EPA's targets.

-Note: This story has been updated on February 12, 2026 to reflect the formal announcement.